Emmanuel ABRAHAM, Professeur, university of Bordeaux, team member of Photonics & Materials, specific topics Photonics and Ultrafast Spectrocopy.

 This work also relies on international collaborations such as Tokushima and Takamatsu Universities in Japan, and École de Technologie Supérieure in Montreal, Canada.

-through experimental projects, in order to develop their scientific and technical skills.
+As a Professor of Physics, I also engage students in applying fundamental concepts from physics, mechanics, electronics, and programming through experimental projects, in order to develop their scientific and technical skills.
 Recently, with the help of master course students and my colleague Philippe Maire, I developed the following project:

 « Experimental physics with a homemade cycling power meter: development and characterization »